-To reduce the size and increase the relevance of traffic data, the Traffic API allows you to limit the area and detail of traffic flow data, traffic tiles, and incident data that you can obtain via queries.
-In addition, you can request tiles or incident reports for zoom levels 8 to 21 only.
+To reduce the size and increase the relevance of traffic data, the Traffic API allows you to limit the area and detail of traffic flow data and incident data that you can obtain via queries.
+In addition, the limitations listed below apply.

 Traffic Flow Data Limitations